 Mission / Vision Statement

 The court staff provides accurate records and information, manages a progressive office and maintains an efficient court while assisting the Town Justices in dispensing justice in the Pittsford Community with honor, integrity and dignity.

-Civil Cases & Small Claims
+Hearings, Trials & Small Claims matters are

 How can I find the court for the Town of Pittsford?

 Driving directions to the Pittsford Court are available here.

 - Cash, money orders, certified bank checks, attorney checks

 - Credit cards (Visa or MasterCard) by fax or in person.
 Please do not email credit card information.